jcarroll-invoca/zwnj-seek-and-destroy/README.md

 VM5337:36 This is how long it takes to strip the invisible chars ~: 3.927001953125ms VM5337:36 This is how long it takes to add back the invisible chars ~: 0.247802734375ms
 ```

+## For Bugs...
+Email one of the maintainers and/or file it under this projects github.
+Thanks